MobileAir/predictive-ai/README.md

 To translate the tweets and news articles to tangible features, I used Textblob's sentiment polarity.

-<strong>TextBlob</strong> uses a Naive Bayes NLP model to calculate sentiment polarity.
-When the method is called, it will first tokenize each word in the input text, then uses a Bag of Words technique to get a count of how many times each word appears.
-From that, it generates a polarity score in range [-1,1],  representing how "positive" or negative" a text is.
+<strong>TextBlob</strong> uses a Naive Bayes NLP model to calculate sentiment polarity (ie. score in range [-1,1],  representing how "positive" or negative" a text is).
 Each article and tweet got its own polarity score before being added to the feature matrix.

-From its sparse beginnings, I assembled these 6 features into a dataset to be pass to the last stage of preprocessing.
 Here is a glimpse at Bank of America's data:
 ![](https://github.com/j-c-carr/Stock-Analysis/blob/master/.extras/sampData.png)

 Lastly, I used sklearn's MinMax scaler to normalize the data before feeding my Neural Network.
 The algorithm is as follows: